•

 Rights of Authors and Patient Experience Journal

 As further described in both our online Submission Agreement (the Submission Agreement) and formal Publication Agreement, in order to better manage the rights associated with an Article, and to provide optimal access to it, we maintain authors hold the copyright to their Article, but grant the Journal appropriate rights to use the Article for the benefit of the scholarly community.
-The Author(s) hereby grants Patient Experience Journal the authority to publish the Article with a Creative Commons “Attribution, Non-Commercial, No Derivatives” license.
+The Author(s) hereby grants Patient Experience Journal the authority to publish the Article with a Creative Commons “Attribution, Non-Commercial, No Derivatives” (CC BY NC ND 4.0) license.
 (See the Creative Commons website - www.creativecommons.org - for further information.)
+The author also has the right to deposit versions of their work in an institutional or other repository of their choice.
 The parties believe that this arrangement will properly serve our shared interest in reaching the largest readership possible.

 { top }